vicharak-in/vicharak-docs/source/fpga/efinix/usage.rst

 7. Close the debugger.

-Add Debug core in your project:
+Add Debug core in your project
 *******************************

 To integrate debug code into your project and compile it: